Making the Grade

 Aly Tapp is a technology support specialist and English teacher at York Suburban School District in York County, Pennsylvania.
 She taught English for nine years before being named the district’s technology integration coach, which was a position required of all districts by a Pennsylvania state grant called Classrooms for the Future (CFF).
 The grant provided laptops and other technology in schools, as well as professional development in how to best utilize digital technologies for learning.

-Aly is blogging about her teaching experiences this year at www.alytapp.com.
-Recently she blogged about using TechSmith’s Jing to grade students’ papers.
-It took her about 10 to 15 minutes to grade each paper, but she said the response from students made it totally worth it.
+While it took her about 10 minutes to grade each paper, Aly said the response from her students made it worth the extra time and effort.
 “It wasn’t just that they liked it--the vast majority liked it—it was that most students LOVED the feedback and were eager for more.
 For an English teacher, this is magical!”

 Using Google Docs has helped Aly’s students collaborate, and screencasting has helped them provide meaningful feedback to each other as well.
 Aly has challenged her students to reflect in ways other than writing.
 “I’ll ask them to read a piece and analyze it verbally while recording with Jing.
 It challenges them to express their thoughts on a piece in a new way,” she said.

 Aly also loves that her students can create their own screencast presentations so that she can review them on her own and not spend three or four days of class time on presentations.
-“It forces students to be brief, focused, and have a planned script, since Jing allows for only five minutes of recording.”
+“It forces students to be brief, focused, and have a planned script.”

 In addition to her personal blog, Aly maintains a class assignment blog for parents to follow.
 She also set up a text message service that sends reminders to her students about the upcoming week’s assignments on Sundays.
 “Technology allows for so much more class community,” Aly said.